-If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of CPI-006, CPI-818 and ciforadenant or our other product candidates.
+If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of CPI-818, ciforadenant and mupadolimab or our other product candidates.

-We face an inherent risk of product liability as a result of the clinical testing of CPI-006, CPI-818 and ciforadenant, and the planned clinical testing of our other product candidates and will face an even greater risk if we commercialize our product candidates.
-For example, we may be sued if CPI-006, CPI-818 and ciforadenant or our other product candidates allegedly cause injury or are found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
+We face an inherent risk of product liability as a result of the clinical testing of CPI-818, ciforadenant and mupadolimab, and the planned clinical testing of our other product candidates and will face an even greater risk if we commercialize our product candidates.
+For example, we may be sued if CPI-818, ciforadenant and mupadolimab or our other product candidates allegedly cause injury or are found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product candidate, negligence, strict liability and a breach of warranties.
 Claims could also be asserted under state consumer protection acts.